If you were lost in the desert

 You can download an mp3 copy of “A Little Bit Of Love” here for $1.00 US

 I would not be the creative person I am today without having a wonderful “team” of mentors.
 By this I mean the people who were inspiring to me over my lifetime.
 In other words, my teachers.

 Born with a sensitive nature, I was very lucky.
 In some ways I won the lotto for being here on this earth now.
 Because of this it is my responsibility to be the “evidence” of how they mattered!

 Here are the “faces” of the five women who played an important role in my life.
 Overtime I will mention them and if you follow my blog you will get to know them.
 I know they have something to teach the world.
 If it shows up in me…you know where it came from!

 Today, I thought I’d share the story of my last Cariboo horse.
-Being an Irish girl from a family of Irish names, it’s fitting his name was Paddy.
+Being an Irish girl from a family of Irish names, it fits his name was Paddy.
 Bruce Kiskaddon would have liked him.
-In his words he was the “old breed with a mustache on the lip.”
+In his words, he was the “old breed with a moustache on the lip.”

 So “broken in” Paddy returned home to his owner, a casual hobby rider.
 Sensing his gentle colt was now a little uppity, he sent Paddy off to another trainer a little distance away.

 This is where it gets a little complicated